-Oklahoma County — home to Oklahoma City and Edmond — experiences the most tornadoes of any other county in Oklahoma, ringing in at 125 twisters in total from 1950 to 2021, according to the Oklahoma Climatological Survey.
-The runner up is Caddo County — home to Anadarko and Hinton — which saw 121 tornadoes during that same time period.
+Oklahoma County — home to Oklahoma City and Edmond — experiences the most tornadoes of any other county in Oklahoma, ringing in at 153 twisters in total from 1950 to 2022, according to the NOAA.
+The runner up is Caddo County — home to Anadarko and Hinton — which saw 150 tornadoes during that same time period.

 Tornadoes by county in Oklahoma

-Here’s a complete look at the total number of tornadoes in each county in Oklahoma from 1950 to 2021, according to the Oklahoma Climatological Survey.
+Here’s a complete look at the total number of tornadoes in each county in Oklahoma from 1950 to 2022, according to the NOAA.

 Tornadoes in Oklahoma over the last 25 years

-Since 1996, Oklahoma has averaged 67 tornadoes each year, according to data from the National Oceanic and Atmospheric Administration (NOAA).
+Since 1997, Oklahoma has averaged 67 tornadoes each year, according to data from the NOAA.